Sufiyan4/RAG_CHATBOT/README.md

-# MiRAG: My Intelligent RAG 🤖
+# RAG_CHATBOT: My Intelligent RAG 🤖

-MiRAG is a personal Retrieval-Augmented Generation (RAG) chatbot.
+RAG_CHATBOT is a personal Retrieval-Augmented Generation (RAG) chatbot.
 It processes your specific documents and answers questions with high accuracy using LLaMA-3.

 ## 🚀 Features
 - **Fast Retrieval:** Uses FAISS and MiniLM for semantic search.